 Did you know a pretty room has much more to do with how things in the room “play together” nicely and how they “feel” than their price tag?
 It’s true!
 Two of the best design concepts to learn about and practice in your home are scale and proportion.
 Let’s break them down into doable concepts.
 These will help you create a beautiful home!

 Every home decorator should learn how scale and proportion work to create a feeling of cohesiveness and attractiveness in any room in of their home.

-Scale and proportion in decorating are different.
+Scale and proportion are different.
 And just briefly let’s get to know a bit about each.
 Both of these important design elements have to do with how items work together in a space like a room.

 WHAT IS SCALE

 Here’s the easy definition…

 SCALE refers to how an item (like a sofa) fits a space.
 This is super, super simplified but it is a good working definition for us!

 PROPORTION is how different objects (like a sofa and a chair) relate to one another.
 Again superly overly simple, but it works!

 WHY YOU SHOULD USE SCALE AND PROPORTION INTERCHANGEABLE

 Because we are not interior designers it’s not so important to know the nuances between scale and proportion in decorating but it is important to know how they work to create beauty and harmony!